canonical/autoscaling-model-serving/README.md

-# Autoscaling model server bundle
+# Autoscaling model serving bundle

-The autoscaling model server bundle is comprised of:
+The autoscaling model serving bundle is comprised of:

 * `istio-operators`
 * `knative-operators`